filipppp/open_neuron/README.md

 ##### BUILD

 To build from the source yourself, clone this repo

 ###### Linux

+Run the build script provided in the repo, the build will appear in the dist/ folder
 ```sh
 $ ./build.sh
 ```